Barrington Hills, Illinois: Barrington Center Church

 Barrington Center Church was built in 1853 by the Barrington Methodist Episcopal Society.
 A memorial plaque outside the church lists 91 area residents - one woman and 90 men - who served in the Civil War.
 Since the 1980s, the church building has been used by a Korean-American congregation, the New Friends Wesleyan Church.

 In 1860, about 18 immigrant families of Czech ancestry settled along the east side of the Fox River, near the future site of Fox River Grove.
 In 1867, land was purchased at the southwest corner of Church and River - Algonquin roads, and construction was started on St. John Nepomucene Chapel, named after the patron saint of Bohemia.
 Completed in 1873, the chapel was never served by its own priest, and currently services are scheduled only once a year.
 The chapel and its cemetery are owned by the St. John Nepomucene Catholic Cemetery Association, making it the only privately owned Catholic chapel and cemetery in the Rockford Diocese.

 Railroad and gentleman farms

 Starting about 1900, business executives from Chicago, many of whom were tied to the railroad industry, purchased the rolling farms and subdivided them into large summer estates.
-One such individual was Spencer C. Otis, who by 1910 is credited with purchasing 1000 acre of farmland along what was then Goose Lake Road but is now known as Otis Road and creating Hawthorne Farm.
+One such individual was Spencer C. Otis Sr., who by 1910 is credited with purchasing 1000 acre of farmland along what was then Goose Lake Road but is now known as Otis Road and creating Hawthorne Farm.
 Otis was a "gentleman farmer" of the era.
-He worked in Chicago commerce, but his hobby was dairy farming on his large country estate.
-Several of his business associates, including George E. Van Hagen, also built large estates in the area and ran their summer homes as year-round dairy farms.
+He worked in Chicago commerce, but his hobby was dairy farming on his large country estate which was led by his son Spencer Otis Jr. who attended agricultural school in at the University of Illinois in Urbana.
+At this time the university was experimenting building round barns, of which became an Otis signature, as there were three built on the Hawthorne Farm.
+Several of Otis Senior's business associates, including George E. Van Hagen, also built large estates in the area and ran their summer homes as year-round dairy farms.